stigok/blog.stigok.com/_posts/2018-05-13-update-bios-on-thinkpad-with-linux-usb.md

 Didn't solve my ACPI errors, but my screen is brighter on clearer than before.
 Or I'm imagining things.
 Not sure.
 Either way I like to have the latest BIOS.

+### Update

+I recently got a new motherboard from Lenovo, due to some power issues.
+These issues were most likely related to the ACPI errors I was seeing.

+With the new motherboard I no longer get these errors.

+If you own a Lenovo T470P I think it would be wise to see if it's under warranty, and if it is, get it serviced with a new motherboard.

 ## References
 - https://workaround.org/article/updating-the-bios-on-lenovo-laptops-from-linux-using-a-usb-flash-stick/